Getting Started

 In a region in which the Order of Interbeing has been established for many years, Dharma Teachers and Order Members may be available to train and support aspirants; and a community of Order Members that meets regularly for recitation ceremonies, study, and days of mindfulness.
 In other regions an aspirant may have to travel a considerable distance to practice with an Order Member or Dharma Teacher and the training of aspirants may function differently.

-If a local sangha does not exist and you are still uncertain where to begin, please post a comment below and we will try to help guide you to someone who can mentor you in the practice.
+If a local sangha does not exist and you are still uncertain where to begin, you may comment below or write to us using our Contact Form and we’ll do our best to provide direction and support.

 Hello,